 First and foremost any school washroom needs to consider the safety of its students.
 For younger children this can include the use of anti-finger trap hinges to ensure that little fingers do not get hurt and that they can always get in and out of the cubicles safely by the use of magnetic catches.
 For both younger and older children, doors should always have an emergency release mechanism to ensure emergency access can be gained if required.

 The Department for Education promotes a central hand-washing facility and says washtroughs are preferable to individual wash basins as they are easier to clean and can reduce potential flooding in the toilet area.
 Interplan’s broad range of washtroughs are ideal for such installations are also available in several bold colours to add a touch of brightness to the washroom area.

 Privacy is a key requirement in any school washroom, however with the growing trend of unisex toilets making its way into many schools this focus is highlighted further.
 Children need to feel safe and secure in their toilet environment or they can become reluctant to use them which can become detrimental to their general wellbeing and learning.
 ERIC (The Children’s Bowel & Bladder Charity) says schools are finding that unisex washrooms are helping to encourage a safe and neutral space for students.

 A flush fronted, floor to ceiling toilet cubicle such as Interplan's Urban range offers complete privacy for it’s users and is ideal for a unisex washroom to ensure that students feel safe and secure.
 Where a school wants to ensure privacy but also have a ceiling level space which can deter anti-social behavior, Interplan's Splash range would be perfect.
-For younger children privacy needs to meet safety, here Interplan’s Playtime and Acorn ranges come into their own, offering varying door heights that enable supervision of the early year’s children, whilst still allowing them to use the toilet independently.
+For younger children privacy needs to meet safety, here Interplan’s Tiny Tots and Tots 2 Teens ranges come into their own, offering varying door heights that enable supervision of the early year’s children, whilst still allowing them to use the toilet independently.